 Tartar may be progressing below the gumline and some bone loss could be evident.
 Pockets that are 5 millimeters or deeper indicate a serious condition that usually includes receding gums and a greater degree of bone loss.

-Treatment at West Ryde Dental Clinic
+Treatment at My Local Dentists West Ryde

 The primary goal of treatment is to control the infection in your gums.
 Good dental habits should be maintained at home.
 Additionally, modifying certain behaviors, such as quitting tobacco use or better diet, might be suggested.

 Deep Cleaning (Scaling and Root Planing)

 The dentist or dental hygienist removes plaque through a deep-cleaning method called scaling and root planing.
 Scaling means scraping the tartar from above and below the gum line.
 Root planing grinds down rough spots on the tooth root where germs gather, and helps remove bacteria that contribute to the disease.

 Medications may be used with treatment that includes scaling and root planing, but they cannot replace surgery.
 Depending on the severity of gum disease, your West Ryde dentist may still suggest surgical treatment.

 Flap Surgery —This common surgery involves lifting back the gums and removing the tartar.
 The gums are then sutured back in place so that the tissue fits tightly around the tooth.